 Employing a mix of finger style technique and percussive rhythms to the steel string acoustic—Tom utters simultaneous melodic voices with dense sonic textures from a single instrument.
 Many of the compositions were born from place-based improvisations, then evolved into pitch-black portraits of the experience.
 Watching Lattanand perform solo, one has the sense that he is engaged in a duet with the unseen, playing a language in which he is endeavoring to name his own sound.

 The raw and subtle solo repertoire developed as a contrast to Lattanand’s other various musical endeavors.
 His electric projects showcase a tech savvy musicality and virtuosity.
 An array of tools at his disposal, he utilizes loopers and synths within multilayered compositions.
 In various projects and collaborations such as Root Logic, Strike Iron, and Ettie Street Project, Lattanand plays electric guitar with an in-the pocket intensity, mixing in syncopated rhythms, while balancing dissonance with soul.
 His blues playing is undeniably powerful, yet he is not afraid to explore complex harmony.
-The deep whispery quality of his vocals adds the intimate human element over the groove.
-The band setting showcases the multidimensional aspects of Tom as a musician, composer, and audio engieer.
+The band setting showcases the multidimensional aspects of Tom as a musician, composer, and audio engineer.
 His audience comes to expect an overall sound that is powerful, ambient, bluesy, danceable, and textured.